 4. Implement Strict Access Control

-Users should only have access to keys that they are allowed to use, and when they are allowed to use them.
+Users should only have access to code signing keys that they are allowed to use, and when they are allowed to use them.
 Access control should be tightly guarded and easy to manage.

 5. Require Strong Authentication